evanwill/mini-web-crash-course/content/3-markdown.md

 [Markdown](https://daringfireball.net/projects/markdown/) is a standard to simplify writing content for the web.
 A handful of simple conventions translate into the basic HTML elements, making it quick to write and edit.
-Markdown can be used any where on GitHub, in popular static site generators such as Jekyll, and to create documents using Pandoc.
+Markdown can be used any where on GitHub, in popular static site generators such as Jekyll, and to create documents using [Pandoc](https://pandoc.org/) or a Markdown editor.

 ## Create a Markdown File